rebhu-open-source-foundation/gecko-b2g/dom/b2g/activities/README.md

     <dd>Send back error message and reject the promise of app that starts the activity.</dd>
 </dl>

+### Open its window with Clients.openWindow
+TBD

 ## Register an App as an activity handler

 App can register itself as an activity handler to handle one or more activities.
-Besides declaring activity related information in the app manifest, app has to set up the service worker script in its manifest as well.
+Besides declaring activity related information in the app manifest, app has to set up the service worker script in its manifest first.

-Format of setting up registration info of service worker in manifest is as follows:
+### Set up service worker registration

 ```javascript
 "serviceworker": {